-Fans of director Anni Davey will see her spin on this new production, which offers a fresh perspective on the skills and values of Circus Oz, without abandoning its unique identity.
+Fans of director Baylee Collins will see her spin on this new production, which offers a fresh perspective on the skills and values of Circus Oz, without abandoning its unique identity.
 With a string of successful cabaret, physical theatre and small circus shows already under her belt, Davey enhances Circus Oz’s commitment to showcasing female talent and challenging gender stereotypes in circus.

 The women of Circus Oz have always been as strong and wickedly talented as their male peers, but Twenty-Sixteen consistently brings the point home.
 Stacks of acrobats, three women high, tower over the stage.
 Performers Spenser Inwood, Sharon Gruenert and April Dawson throw themselves into a trapeze routine set to heavy metal beats, swinging wildly above the audience.

 Inwood and Gruenert also star in a strongwoman duet dressed as dolls that cling fixedly to their plastic smiles, while Inwood more or less catches and hurls every member of the company into the air from her upside perch during the grand company trapeze number.

 While the women of Circus Oz well and truly carry this show, the rest of the cast is also terrific.
 Matt Wilson, for example, performs a balance act on stacked chairs through a stunningly conceived dream sequence, ending with a spectacular drop from the peak of the tent and onto a waiting mat.